sonatipek/emailController_py/README.md

-# emailController_py
+# Email Controller

-email controller module at python programming language
+- E-mail controller module at Python programming language.
+- Module that checks if the entered expression is mail.